-The Board adopted a charter for the Audit Committee of the Trust effective December 30, 2019.
+The Board adopted a charter for the Audit Committee of the Trust effective December 30, 2019 and was last reviewed on November 1, 2022.
 The Audit Committee and the Corporate Governance Committee each review and assess the Audit Committee Charter on an annual basis and consider whether any amendments are advisable.
 A copy of the charter is attached to this AIF as Appendix B.